jamesmorgan/docs/usage/limitations.md

 The hub can reclaim collateral by disputing the channel, or by the client submitting a withdrawal request with 0 value to allow the hub to withdraw excess collateral from the channel.
 By minimizing the hub collateral, you also reduce the amount of user channels the hub disputes (lowering user gas costs and wait times) and help payments pass more smoothly through the network.

-## Availability

-The wallet must acknowledge every state update by cosigning that state.
-This means in order to update your channel, the user must be online.

-Again, availability requirements only apply if you are using non-custodial payments and using the payment type `PT_CUSTODIAL` will relax these, and rely on a trusted hub.

-## Trust Assumptions
+## Current Trust Assumptions

 While the underlying protocol is completely noncustodial, there are trust assumptions to the Dai Card implementation which we want to make explicit.
-We plan to address these assumptions over the next few months.
+We are actively addressing these assumptions, so expect this section to change over the next few months.

 ### Hub can intercept payments